sjoerdvankreel/firefly-synth-2/static/Manual.md

 <a id="V19758BF4-241B-4A59-A943-3AE7426C7CC9"></a>
 <a id="G19758BF4-241B-4A59-A943-3AE7426C7CC9"></a>
 # Mod Matrix
+25 per-voice slots and 12 global slots.<br/>
+For per-voice, provides on-note (ON Master, On GLFO etc) versions of global sources (this is just sample-and-hold).<br/>

+Unlike FF1 there is no distiction between CV-to-Audio and CV-to-CV anymore.<br/>
 Anything goes, provides the source module comes before (in processing order) the target module.<br/>
+See also Modulation System and Routing Overview.<br/>

+The matrix provides it's own set of graph plots.<br/>
+These are not based on real input, but shows what a sine modulator would do to a saw signal for current parameter values.<br/>
+Calculating the "real stuff" would require to run the entire synth to provide some plots (and also doesn't count in MIDI and clap modulation).